pablokris/scaif-llama-demo/README.md

 - Index it and create the vectors
 - Answer the question

+From the root directory run `python starter.py`

 Note: In this implementation, the index is not persistent.

 ### Storing-your-index.py

 This demo is the same as the starter, but will persist your index.
+You will notice a "storage" directory with your index has been created.

+From the root directory run `python storing-your-index.py`

 ### Installation Documentation